-SCOR Investment Partners (SIP) monitors, on an ex ante and ex post basis, the compliance of the portfolio positioning with regard to SGRI's risk appetite and investment guidelines.
+The Asset Owner Office (AOO) monitors the compliance of the portfolio positioning with regard to SGRI's risk appetite and investment guidelines.
 This is then reviewed by the Investment Risk Committee.
-SIP is also in charge of reporting processes related to invested assets.
-SIP provides SGRI with regular reports used for the monitoring of the asset portfolios.
+The AOO is also responsible for reporting processes related to invested assets.
+The AOO provides SGRI with regular reports used for the monitoring of the asset portfolios.
 Breaches are escalated to the Investment Risk Committee.
 Investments falling outside of the scope of the Investment Guidelines are subject to special referral procedures managed by the Investment Risk Committee.